AndypSheridan/hyperCube/README.md

 ​
 ### **Content:**

-* Core elements of the game use code written by YouTube user in the following video: Qixotl LFC https://www.youtube.com/watch?v=gnPekEXhkys
+* Core elements of the game mechanics use code written by YouTube user in the following video: Qixotl LFC https://www.youtube.com/watch?v=gnPekEXhkys

 * Whilst the game is now very different, this video gave me a good platform to create a very basic jumping game.
 Code has been attributed in the JavaScript file.

 ### **Media:**

-* The background CSS is copied from Riley Pearce on CodePen: https://codepen.io/riley-pearce/pen/OJWPjZM?fbclid=IwAR2HwzINeVhFg7-YQvFDV8Teh-IH6akXO9RY3uMTapRobDt-R9fJ6-GIMkY
+* The background CSS code and HTML is copied from Riley Pearce on CodePen: https://codepen.io/riley-pearce/pen/OJWPjZM?fbclid=IwAR2HwzINeVhFg7-YQvFDV8Teh-IH6akXO9RY3uMTapRobDt-R9fJ6-GIMkY

-* The in-game is from open source digital library https://archive.org/ Here is the link:
+* The in-game jump SFX is from open source digital library https://archive.org/ Here is the link:
 Jump SFX: https://archive.org/download/jump_20210424/jump.wav

-* The game canvas background image was found on Freepik.
+* The game canvas background image was found on Freepik by Upkylick.
 The attribution is on the game screen.
 The URL is "https://www.freepik.com/free-vector/cosmic-background-alien-planet-deserted-landscape-with-mountains_13924256.htm#query=game%20background&position=12&from_view=keyword"

 * The in-game music is freeware from Christopher at IndieGameMusic.com.